snd/node-affilinet/README.md

 # affilinet

-node wrapper for the affilinet php interface
+node wrapper for the affilinet php soap examples

 **this is very early work in progress**